MARY LOUISE KELLY, Host:

 ULABY: TV critic Eric Deggans is a fan of "The Closer" and the wave of strong dramas starring women over 35 that followed its success.

-Mr. ERIC DEGGANS (TV Critic): You know, Jada Pinkett Smith has a series and Holly Hunter has a series, and Laura Linney, and Toni Collette.
+ERIC DEGGANS: You know, Jada Pinkett Smith has a series and Holly Hunter has a series, and Laura Linney, and Toni Collette.
 We've had a lot of great series follow from that.

 ULABY: Paying attention to the nuances of families may be the secret to "The Closer's" success.
 Show creator James Duff started by writing plays about families, some of which made it to Broadway.

-This is MORNING EDITION from NPR News.
-Im Mary Louise Kelly.
+LOUISE KELLY: This is MORNING EDITION from NPR News.
+I'm Mary Louise Kelly.